-The Institute for Modelling and Simulation of Biomechanical Systems (IMSB) was approved by the Senate of the University of Stuttgart on February 13, 2019 and officially inaugurated on June 1, 2019.
-With its focuses on enginnering and computational methods to enhance our understanding of biomechanical systems, it is the first of its kind within Germany.
+The Institute for Modelling and Simulation of Biomechanical Systems (IMSB) was officially inaugurated on June 1, 2019.
+With its focuses on engineering, science and computational methods to enhance our understanding of biomechanical systems, it is the first of its kind within Germany.

 It is composed of two independent research groups, the Chair for Continuum Biomechanics and Mechanobiology (Röhrle) and the Chair for Computational Biophysics and Biorobotics (Schmitt).
-They closely work together to develop sophisticated mathematical models across the scales, i.e., from the cellular to the organism level and use them to enhance our understanding for a variety of biomechanical systems.
-In particular accounting for functional aspects of biological tissues and its inherent dynamic processes challenge the formulation of mathematical models and solution strategies.
+They work together closely to develop sophisticated mathematical models from the cellular level to the organism level.
+The institute’s work requires the formulation of mathematical models and solution strategies to enhance our understanding of a variety of biomechanical systems, specifically for functional aspects of biological tissues and their inherent dynamic processes.

-Besides the integration of the institute in the faculty of Civil and Environmental Engineering (Fak.
-2), the institute is closely linked to the
+The institute is wihin the University of Stuttgart integrated in the faculty of Civil and Environmental Engineering (Faculty 2), and is also closely linked to the

 - Stuttgart Center for Simulation Science (SC SimTech),